Tamil copper-plate inscriptions: A Chola inscription

 A typical Chola copperplate inscription currently displayed at the Government Museum, Chennai, India, is dated c.
 10th century C.E.
 It consists of five copper plates stringed in a copper ring, the ends of which are secured with a Chola seal bearing in relief, a seated tiger facing the right, two fish to the right of this.
 These three figures have a bow below, a parasol and two fly-whisks (Champaran) at the top and a lamp on each side.
 Around the margin engraved in Grantha characters, "This is the matchless edict of King Parakesarivarman, who reached justice to the kings of his realm"...

 A portion of this inscription is in Sanskrit and the rest is in Tamil.

 The plates contain an edict issued by the Chola king Ko-Para-Kesarivarman alias Uththama Chola, at Kachhippedu (Kanchipuram) at the request of his minister, to confirm the contents of a number of stone inscriptions, which referred to certain dues to be paid to the temple of Vishnu at Kachhippedu.
 Arrangements made for the several services in the temple are also described.

 Uththama Chola was an uncle and predecessor of Rajaraja Chola I.

+Thiruvilandur Copper Plate a royal land-grant charter of the medieval Chola dynasty, issued during the reigns of Rajadhiraja Chola I and his younger brother Rajendra Chola II.
+The copper-plate inscription was discovered on 20 May 2010 at Kazhukani Muttam, a hamlet of Thiruvilandur (also spelled Tiruvindalur or Thiruindalur) near Mayiladuthurai.
+The areological material were kept at Government Museum in Chennai for preservation and study.

+Anaimangalam Chola plates refers to the donation charter issued by King Rajendra I consisting of twenty-one copper plates on a bronze ring with the royal seal, dating from between 1012 and 1042.